In this post

 The autonomy reaches 15 hours of uninterrupted use of GPS.
 If we use GPS + GLONASS the total duration will be affected, usually a decrease of 10%.

 Of course it is ANT+ compatible, and it also has compatibility with the new Shimano Di2 electronic gearboxes.
 This is the ANT+ compatibility list:

 - Pulse sensors

 - Power meters

 - FE-C training rollers

 After the full deployment of features, let's take a closer look at the main functions.

 The Garmin Edge 520 is the first cycling computer to integrate support with Strava, but it won't be the only one, as it will also arrive via software updates throughout the year (estimated during Q3) to the Edge 510, Edge 810 and Edge 1000.

-This new option allows you to download Strava segments directly to the unit and they will be updated once completed (if you carry a Bluetooth connected phone during your workout).
-The segments you will have available are those you have marked as favorites, any segments for which you have a goal and others that Strava believes may be of interest to you and are located in your "zone of influence" (that is, if you live in Madrid, it will not download segments from Barcelona, but from your possible training zones).
+This new option allows you to download segments from Strava directly to the unit and they will be updated once completed (if you have a Bluetooth connected phone with you during your workout).
+The segments you will have available are the ones you have marked as favorites, any segment for which you have a goal and others that Strava deems that may be of interest to you and are located in your "catchment" area (i.e. if you live in Madrid, it will not download segments from Barcelona, but from your possible training zones).